mint-thai/mint-thai/README.md

-## 👋 Hi, I'm Mint Thai!
+## 👋 Hi, I'm Mint! 😁

 Welcome to my GitHub profile!
-I'm a Data Analyst** with experience in **Product Management, Finance, Retail, and IT**.
-Currently pursuing an **Applied Data Science Post-Baccalaureate Diploma** at **Thompson Rivers University**.
+I'm a **Data Analyst** with diverse experience in **Product Management, Finance, Retail, and IT**.
+I'm pursuing an Applied Data Science Post-Baccalaureate Diploma at Thompson Rivers University.

-I enjoy solving problems, optimizing processes, and uncovering insights through data to build impactful and efficient solutions.
+I enjoy solving problems, optimizing processes, and uncovering insights through data to create impactful and efficient solutions.

 ---